-Actually, I finished the base game one week before deadline.
-Not that it was easy: I struggled to make a working loop checker, I run to it four times with three variants when finally I was able to make it work.
-I wanted to make a small object that runs through the loop/half loop, and if it gets back to it’s original place, the loop is complete.
+Eventually, I finished the base game one week before the deadline.
+Not that it was easy: I struggled to make a working loop checker, I ran to it four times with three variants when finally, I was able to make it work.
+I wanted to make a small object that runs through the loop/half loop, and if it gets back to its original place, the loop is complete.
 I tried to use small spikes at the end of each tunnel piece, making them connect.
-Finally I made a ds_list of every piece that are able to hit the next one, putting on the list, fidgeting around, seeing if a new connection is made, until it hits the starting object.
-The loop is then complete, they disappear and give score.
-For this to work I used mask sprites that are thinner than the pieces themselves (basically the inside part of them).
-I also had to break down a U shaped piece to 3 smaller ones so the loop checker works properly.
-It can be seen, if you remember where you put it when the sorcerer runs around, as he destroys placed tunnel pieces, and the U shaped suddelny turns out to be a small corner, a small L corner and a small straight piece.
+Finally, I made a ds_list of every piece that was able to hit the next one, putting on the list, fidgeting around, seeing if a new connection is made, until it hits the starting object.
+The loop is then complete, they disappear and give score.In order for this to work, I used mask sprites that are thinner than the pieces themselves (basically the inside part of them).
+I also had to break down a U-shaped piece into 3 smaller ones so the loop checker would work properly.
+This can be seen, if you remember where you put it, when the sorcerer destroys placed tunnel pieces, and the U-shape suddenly turns out to be a small corner, a small L-corner and a small straight piece.